 Mobile home water heaters can be quite complicated to replace.
 It is important to know the facts about mobile home water heaters before you begin.
-Not only is it important to measure the space available for a new water heater since they come in so many shapes and sizes you will also need to make sure you get the right type of water heater for a mobile home.
-Here are some things to consider about mobile home water heaters.
+Not only is it important to measure the space available for a new water heater since they come in so many shapes and sizes, you will also need to make sure you get the right type of water heater for a mobile home.

 Is It Approved for Mobile Home Use?

 Mobile home water heaters will have an H.U.D. safety approval.
 Anything else used for a mobile home is against the law, will void the manufacturer’s warranty, and insurance companies may refuse to pay a claim or terminate your coverage.
 Look for a replacement water heater that is made specifically for mobile homes.

 Know what you have to work with before looking for a replacement water heater.
 If you select a replacement unit that is not the same as the existing one, remember to include the cost of converting it over to your cost calculations.
 Also, take note of whether converting is even an option.
 In some cases, the electric panel may not support an electric water heater, and in that case, you have no other option but to use gas.

 Note: Many mobile home water heaters will come with propane and natural gas connections, but make sure before you buy because you do not want to be stuck with the wrong gas type.

 The location of a mobile home water heater is especially important if it is a gas unit.
 A water heater located inside a mobile home in a closet or alcove with no outside access will require a sealed combustion gas water heater.
 With these units, air is drawn into the combustion chamber through the air inlet at the base of the water heater.
 Not using this type of unit where it is required is against the law and dangerous, not to mention that it will void any warranty and once again will give insurance companies a chance to refuse claims.